December 1st, 2016

 We have switched back to ferrules made by Bailey Wood of Classic Sporting Enterprises.
 They are made from precision drawn nickel silver tubing soldered together and are of the Super Swiss truncated design.
 We purchase them unfitted.
 Our employee, Ric Plante, used to be a super precision machinist for over 20 years and really understands precision fits and he now fits the ferrules.
 The male slides vary in size from one to six ten thousands of an inch and the interior of the females vary in size from one to three ten thousands of an inch.
 In order to make the ferrule fitting go quicker Ric suggested using a precision micrometer to separate the males into groups based on their sizes.
 Then if we separated the females into separate groups too we could group them into ferrule sets where the least amount of material would be removed off the males.
 In order to do this he suggested we purchase sets of precision gauge pins in .0001" increments which we did.
 He now sorts through the ferrules setting them into sets of two males and one female before starting to fit.

-each of our rods comes with two matching tips.
+As is the tradition of fine bamboo rods, each of our rods comes with two matching tips.
 The rods do not have a hook keeper.

 In line with our goal of keeping the rod weight to a minimum, each guide is carefully wrapped with the least amount of extra thread consistent with good strength and durability.
 The wrappings are then hand-coated with a durable and protective finish.
 Written on the rod are the length, line size, serial number, and the year made.
 We have used two methods of serial numbers with the first ones one of two hundred: 1/200, 2/200, 3/200, etc. and the second starting with the serial number, line size, and the year as 200-?-2015, 201-?-2015, etc. As a final personal touch, the owner's name can be inscribed, another inscription if wanted, or nothing on the rod.
 Each rod is coated with a flawless high quality marine spar varnish.